 DJI's headquarters in Shenzhen gives it access to the world's fastest hardware iteration cycle.
 A new drone component can go from design to prototype to production in weeks, not months.
 Shenzhen's ecosystem of component suppliers, PCB manufacturers, and assembly houses means DJI can iterate hardware at a pace that competitors based in San Francisco or Paris cannot match.

-This is the same advantage described in shenzhen-manufacturing-guide: the one-hour supply chain where a hardware startup can source, prototype, and iterate faster than anywhere else on Earth.
+This is the same advantage described in Shenzhen Manufacturing: Complete Ecosystem Guide (2026): the one-hour supply chain where a hardware startup can source, prototype, and iterate faster than anywhere else on Earth.

 Why Competitors Keep Failing